doylet/guardrails-ai/sh/bootstrap-dev/docs/sprints/0004-Sprint-Plan-Src-Engine-Architecture.md

 This sprint implements the source engine architecture redesign as defined in ADR-004.
 The goal is to evolve the existing `src/packages/` structure into a clean, transaction-safe engine with clear separation between pure planning logic and side-effect operations, while preserving all existing functionality.

-**Current Status: 50% Complete** - Phase 1 Foundation ✅ COMPLETE, Phase 2 Core Logic ✅ COMPLETE
+**Current Status: 95% Complete** - Phase 1 Foundation ✅ COMPLETE, Phase 2 Core Logic ✅ COMPLETE, Phase 3 Transaction Safety ✅ COMPLETE, Phase 4 Testing & Validation ✅ COMPLETE

 ## Phase 1 Achievements